burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 [min = toFloat(0), max = toFloat(255)](int value)->float { return (value - min) / (max - min);};
 ```

-Next, starting from C++14, you may not want to specify types of arguments in a way that they derived during compile-time.
+Next, starting from C++14, you may not want to specify types of arguments in a way that they are derived during compile-time.
 This form of lambda is called **generic lambdas**.
 A *generic lambda* is a lambda expression where at least one placeholder type such as:
 * `auto`
 * `auto&`
 * `const auto&`